ALOK158/Transformer/README.md

 - [ ] Add training/validation loss curve graph
 - [ ] Add sample text generations
+- [ ] Still need to work on the increasing  the Accuracy of the model
 - [ ] Experiment with different datasets and hyperparameters

 ## Acknowledgements